-Andy is a hacker at heart, who's always been interested in taking things apart and sometimes even putting them together again (in-fact he spent a good few years in computer repair and data recovery).
-As his day job, Andy works as a senior penetration tester who is capable of delivering a wide spectrum of assessment types.
-These include; web applications, external & internal infrastructure, open source intelligence gathering, configuration reviews and many more.
+Andy Gill is a hacker at heart, a penetration tester (pentester) and consultant who has always been interested in taking things apart and sometimes even putting them together again (in-fact he spent a good few years in computer repair and data recovery).

 To back up his years in industry he also holds several other certifications and accolades including OSCP, OSWP.

-Coupled with his day job, Andy also participates in bug bounty programs, having reported bugs to over a hundred vendors including high profile targets such as US Dept. of Defense, Facebook and Oracle.
+Coupled with his day job, Andy also participates in bug bounty programs, having reported bugs to over a hundred vendors including high profile targets such as US Dept. of Defense, MindGeek, Facebook and Oracle.

 Passing on Knowledge

 For those that don't know Andy, he is a strong believer in passing knowledge on and supporting the infosec community he does this by providing tutorials on his blog (/), running his local DEF CON Chapter & has also published a book Breaking into Information Security: Learning the Ropes 101.
 He also helps out at DEF CON as a SOC Goon (Red Shirt) too each year (since DC25) assisting the SOC with operations and people flow.

 He can be found on most mediums on the internet as @ZephrFish and is always happy to help folks if they have questions.
 DMs are open on Twitter.

 Aside from the blog and book, Andy has started a podcast with one of his good friends who is learning the ropes.

 Dave & Andy's WeegieCast